IamNewInThis/cuidador-app/README.md

 ## 🚀 Features

-- **User Authentication**: Sign in/Sign up functionality with Supabase integration
+- **User Authentication**: Sign in/Sign up, password reset and profile completion powered by Supabase
-- **Baby Management**: Add and manage baby profiles with birth dates
+- **Baby Management**: Create, list and edit baby profiles with detailed records
 - **Multi-language Support**: Available in English, Spanish, and Portuguese
-- **Chat Interface**: Communication features for caregivers
+- **Chat Interface**: Conversational assistant with markdown responses, rendered tables and feedback capture
 - **Modern UI**: Built with NativeWind (Tailwind CSS for React Native)
 - **Cross-platform**: Runs on iOS, Android, and Web